AKA-Enterprise-Solutions/SafeWorkplace-ContactTracing/README.md

     ![IMG5](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2005.png)

 7. On the next window, select the "*Enable any SDK message…*" checkbox.
-Once checkbox is checked, click on **Import**
+Then click on **Import**

     ![IMG6](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2006.png)

-8. The import process starts running
+8. The import process will start running

-9. *(optional)* After import is complete, select *Download Log File* and save it.
+9. *(optional)* After the import is complete, select *Download Log File* and save it.
 This is just for future reference should any issues arise.
 Finally, select **Close**

     ![IMG7](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2007.png)

-10. Now, you should see "Safe Workplace – Contact Tracing" in the list of installed solutions
+10. You should now see "*Safe Workplace – Contact Tracing*" on the list of installed solutions

     ![IMG8](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Safe%20Workplace%20IMG%2008.png)

 11. Click on **Apps** in the left navigation pane to access the apps installed.
-The Safe Workplace Admin app should be now listed
+The Safe Workplace Admin app should now be listed

-12. Click on Import Canvas App on the Top menu
+12. Click on Import Canvas App on the top menu

     ![Step12](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step12.png)

-13. Choose the package file to import form is now open.
+13. Choose the package file to import.
 Make sure you select the "**SafeWorkplace_CanvasApp.zip**" file from the location where you downloaded the packages

     ![Step13](https://aka-enterprise-solutions.github.io/SafeWorkplace-ContactTracing/assets/screenshots/Step13.png)